toolscloud/deploy-toolscloud/README.md

 #### Tips

 You can start or stop containers any time you want and check containers information.
+The whole environment is composed of 10 containers.
+This may be too heavy to a local machine.
+No worries!
+You can execute only the tools that you want for the moment.
+And considering they all have dependency references, once you need to start _Jenkins_, other containers like _LDAP_, _PLA_ and _Manager_ will start too, making sure you will have everything you need.

 * Check all the services (containers)
   ```